-Our experienced clinical staff relies on tried-and-true treatment methods, including counseling, cognitive behavioral therapy, and interventions for social skills and life skills.
-We place great emphasis on experiential therapy and activities that help those in recovery have fun and learn how to enjoy an addiction-free lifestyle.
-For those with co-occurring ADD, our full spectrum of therapeutic techniques also keeps clients stimulated and involved in the recovery process.
+Our experienced clinical staff relies on proven treatment methods, including counseling, cognitive behavioral therapy, and interventions for social skills and life skills.
+We place great emphasis on experiential therapy and activities that help those in recovery have fun and enjoy a drug-free lifestyle.
+For those with co-occurring ADD, our full spectrum of therapeutic techniques keeps clients stimulated and involved in the recovery process.

 If you or someone you love is struggling with ADD and addiction or alcoholism, we can help.
-Contact Northbound Treatment Services today—our counselors are on call twenty-four hours a day to answer your questions and begin the intake process.
-Our skilled clinical staff understands the interaction between ADD and addiction and will provide a customized treatment plan that will provide the best chance for a new, healthy, and sober life.
+Contact Northbound ADD and addiction treatment in Orange County —our counselors are on call twenty-four hours a day to answer your questions and begin the intake process.
+Our clinical staff understands the interaction between ADD and addiction and provides a customized treatment plan that provides the best chance for a new, healthy, and sober life.

 What is ADHD?